Table of Contents

 - Hide the keyboard in Messages: This is new and good.
 While in conversations, just tap outside keyboard and pull ‘up’ to scroll and it hides the keyboard.

 - Newly designed classic pop-up notifications.
 Glossy.
 Takes the full width of the screen.

-- ‘Slide to View/Reply’: Whenever you get this new classic pop-up for new message.
-After a certain interval if you don’t respond, the same goes to notification center in a drawer.
+- ‘Slide to View/Reply’: Whenever you get this new classic pop-up for a new message.
+After a certain interval, if you don’t respond, the same goes to notification center in a drawer.

 - Change in notification behavior.
-It appears as classic first then goes in to a notification center’s drawer.
+It appears as classic first then go into a notification center’s drawer.
 (Mostly under testing and review I guess.
 They should revert back to Beta 1 behavior)

-- WiFi sync displays that is being synced like apps, songs and their names.
+- WiFi sync displays that are being synced like apps, songs, and their names.
 Like in iTunes.

 - Notification center displays Calendar tasks for the day continuously until they trigger.
-(Otherwise it used pop-up on scheduled time only.) .
+(Otherwise, it used a pop-up on scheduled time only.) .
 More options for this under Settings.

 - Videos in apps and websites are enabled for AirPlay by default.

 - Enhanced GUI for Clock app (Can we call it a feature?
 Not sure.)